 The design of Makina is faithful to the design and letter variations in the traditional arabic typewriter.
 Due to the limited number of keys on the typewriter keyboard, the Arabic script needed to be simplified and letter variations were reduced to minimal except for complex letters like the Ain and the Ha’.
 Letters like Alef, Dal, Thal, Ra’, Zain, Waw, etc. that usually have isolated and final letterforms in standard font; they only have isolated shape in the typewriter.
 Letters like Ba’, Ta’,Hah, Seen, Sad, Fa’, Qaf, Kaf, Lam, Meem, Noon,Ya’, etc. that usually have four letterform variations in initial, medial, final and isolated forms; they only have two letterform variation that are initial and isolated.
 The isolated form is used for both final and isolated, while the initial form is used for both initial and medial.
 Only the letters Ain, Ghain retain there four letterform variations while the Ha’ retains three of the four.

 Three glyph alternates are created for each letterform in the Arabic and the Latin script in order to mimic as close as possible the randomness of the typewriter print of letters on paper.
 Advanced Open Type ( Stylistic Sets & Contextual Alternates) features were added to the font to allow a random cycle of glyphs’ alternates while typesetting Makina.
 More then 900 glyphs are present in each weight of the type family of Light, Regular and Bold.

-Finally, all missing glyphs that are need in the font like Arabic accents, Urdu letters, extended Farsi and Urdu figures, extended Western European glyphs, punctuation, symbols, etc. were designed and created to cover all the character set for Arabic, Farsi, Urdu and Latin.
+Finally, all missing glyphs that are needed in the font like Arabic accents, Urdu letters, extended Farsi and Urdu figures, extended Western European glyphs, punctuation, symbols, etc. were designed and created to cover all the character set for Arabic, Farsi, Urdu, and Latin.